Tutorial

 The cfinterface supports file versioning by allowing the user to define the lists of elements (Blocks, Registers or Sections) that exist on each version of the file.

 For an example, suppose there is a file that was versioned.
 The file always contained two blocks, but one of them had a small change on its schema when the file version evolved from version 1.0 to 2.0.
-In this case, the developer might do:
+The VERSIONS dict maps version keys to their component lists:

 5